harsh098/node-exporter-cron-job/README.md

 # Node-Exporter Metrics Collector

-This is a set of simple Kubernetes manifests the deploy node-exporter on each node and collects logs into a persistent volume and also uploads to S3.
+This is a set of simple Kubernetes manifests that deploy node-exporter on each node and collects logs into a persistent volume, then uploads to S3.

 **Tested On**
 - k3d